Lady Gaga Takes Her 2017 Super Bowl Halftime Show to New Heights

 The 30-year-old songstress wasted no time taking this year's performance to new heights when she kicked off her show from the top of Houston's NRG Stadium with pitch-perfect renditions of "God Bless America" and "This Land Is Your Land."
 Above her head, drones painted the sky in the shape and colors of the American flag.

 However, it was one of the few mellow portions of the performance as Mother Monster quickly jumped from the edge of the stadium into the air and descended upon the Super Bowl crowd.
-Landing on a platform above the Texas audience, she launched into a mix of "Just Dance," "The Edge of Glory" and "Poker Face" surrounded by backup dancers dressed in futuristic garb with the star in a coordinating metallic bodysuit and boots.
+Landing on a platform above the Texas audience, she launched into a mix of "Just Dance," "The Edge of Glory" and "Poker Face."

-As fire exploded around her, the songstress continued into her career hit, "Poker Face," as she flipped through the air on strings and landed just in time to transition into "Born This Way."
+As fireworks exploded around her, the songstress continued into her career hit, "Poker Face," as she flipped through the air on strings and landed just in time to transition into "Born This Way" surrounded by backup dancers dressed in futuristic garb with the star in a coordinating metallic bodysuit and boots.
 Judging from the routine thus far, Gaga was certainly born to do this.

 AP Photo/Jae C. Hong

-Next up, Lady Gaga belted out "Telephone," though Beyoncé ultimately did not make a cameo to perform the track, which she was featured on in 2010.
+The hits continued as Lady Gaga belted out "Telephone," though Beyoncé ultimately did not make a cameo to perform the 2010 track, which she was featured on.
 Instead, the stage was all for Gaga as she switched into "Just Dance" while accompanying herself on a keytar.

 Before the grand finale, Lady Gaga slowed it down for an intimate moment with fans all around the world as she took a seat at a piano to perform her most recent hit, "Million Reasons."
-In between chords, she gave shoutouts to her mom and dad in the audience—a moment that surely had everyone watching a bit teary-eyed.
+In between chords, she gave shout-outs to her mom and dad in the audience—a moment that surely had everyone watching suddenly a bit teary-eyed.

 Christopher Polk/Getty Images